marketingadvisorai/Campaign-AI-BackEnd/README.md

 - `VITE_API_BASE_URL` – Base URL for the shared backend service that now handles authentication and dashboard APIs.
 - `VITE_OAUTH_GOOGLE_CLIENT_ID` – Google OAuth client ID for initiating the replacement auth flow.
-- `GOOGLE_OAUTH_CLIENT_ID` – Server-side Google OAuth client ID used by the Supabase functions when constructing the authorization URL.
+- `GOOGLE_OAUTH_CLIENT_ID` – Server-side Google OAuth client ID used by the API server when constructing the authorization URL.
 - `GOOGLE_OAUTH_REDIRECT_URI` – Allowed redirect/callback URL that Google should send OAuth responses to.
 This should match the redirect registered in Google Cloud and the client-side handler that exchanges the code for tokens.

 These variables are consumed by `src/utils/api.ts`, which centralizes all calls to the new backend and automatically injects stored JWTs.